 Investing in securities of small and medium-sized companies may involve greater risk than is customarily associated with investing in large companies.

 Variable and floating-rate securities may be subject to liquidity risk, meaning that there may be limitations on the Fund's ability to sell the securities at any given time.
-Due to their variable or floating-rate features, these securities generally will pay higher levels of income in a rising interest rate environment; however, there can be no guarantee that a dividend paid by a floating-rate security will increase as interest rates rise.
+Due to these securities' variable- or floating-rate features, there can be no guarantee that they will pay a certain level of a dividend, and such securities generally will pay lower levels of income in a falling interest rate environment.

-The S&P Preferred Index is an unmanaged index consisting of U.S.-listed preferred stocks.
-The S&P 500® Index is an unmanaged index considered representative of the U.S. stock market.
+The S&P U.S. Preferred Stock Index is an unmanaged index consisting of U.S.-listed preferred stocks.

 The Fund is not sponsored, issued or advised by Wells Fargo.
 Wells Fargo makes no representation or warranty, express or implied, to Fund investors or any member of the public regarding the performance of the Fund's Index or this Fund or the ability of any data supplied by Wells Fargo to track the performance of the securities referenced by the Fund's Index.
 Wells Fargo's only relationship to the Adviser is the licensing of certain trademarks and trade names of Wells Fargo and of the data supplied by Wells Fargo that is determined, composed and calculated by Wells Fargo without regard to this Fund or its common shares.
 Wells Fargo has no obligation to take the needs of the Fund into consideration when determining, composing or calculating the data.
 Wells Fargo has no obligation or liability in connection with the administration, marketing or trading of this Fund.